Disability Resources Office

 - Promoting disability as an aspect of diversity.

-- Challenging ableism and advocating for social justice.
+- Challenging ableism and advocating for disability justice.

-- Supporting students as they develop their disability identity and advocate for access, inclusion, and visibility.
+- Backing students as they develop their disability identity and advocate for access, inclusion, and visibility.

 Learn about voter registration as a college student.